jjp601/Car_Catalog_Project/README.md

 Plan to make the following enhancements:

-* Add functionality to allow users to upload a photo.
 * Add a path and functionality to allow users to Buy another Dealer's car.
 (Note: The Buy button currently has no functionality)
 * Add a path and functionality to allow users to Lease another Dealer's car.
 (Note: The Lease button currently has no functionality)